tshepang/blog/content/Rust week of 2015-08-14.md

 As usual, I [submitted][] [some][] [rather][] [small][] [doc][] [improvements].
-In addition, I also skimmed through some of [The Dark Arts of Advanced and Unsafe Rust Programming], a pleasant read that\'s infused with good humor.
+In addition, I also skimmed through some of [The Dark Arts of Advanced and Unsafe Rust Programming], a pleasant read that's infused with good humor.

   [submitted]: https://github.com/rust-lang/rust/pull/27903